 The Book

-The Pencil-Driven Life: Letting Go of Purpose, Finding Clarity in Consciousness is the foundation book behind this site.
+The Pencil-Driven Life: Letting Go of Purpose and Learning to Live by Attention is the foundation book behind this site and the larger Pencil-Driven Life practice.

 The purpose they were handed.